 Kenzie is a Corporate Officer with Wholetherapy providing oversight of corporate and financial matters.
-Kenzie is Manager of Financial Policy at Halifax Regional Municipality (HRM) and is a member of the Atlantic Association of Applied Economists (AAAE), a division of the Canadian Association for Business Economics (CABE).
+Kenzie is Manager of Financial Policy at Halifax Regional Municipality (HRM) where his work scope blends microeconomics, financial planning and analysis (FP&A) and policy analysis.

 Kenzie holds a Master's of International Business from Smith (Queen's) School of Business and has studied both at University of Limerick, Ireland, and ESSEC, France.